-With a very large bank of batteries, one can cook at night too using sunshine power, but that is prohibitively expensive for the average home.
+With a very large bank of batteries, one can cook at night too using sunshine power; but that is prohibitively expensive for the average home.

-It's also very quick for extracting the cartilage from chicken bones for your arthritis.
+It is also very quick for extracting the cartilage from chicken bones for your arthritis.

 Using a solar pressure cooker simply means it's powered by the sun for free.